leyuwei/YourTeam/README.md

 - Pending affairs can still be joined, edited or deleted by members
 - Expense reimbursement workflow with receipt uploads
 - Targeted notifications for team members (manager only)
+- Office management: managers configure office layouts and desks while members pick or release their seats
 - Workload report generation and Excel export
 - Language toggle (Chinese by default)